CALL: 1-800-797-0361 (M-F 8AM-6PM EST)

-It’s easy to determine your size of Max-Air Nose Cones or Sinus Cones.
+It’s easy to determine what size of Max-Air Nose Cones or Sinus Cones to order.

 Your fingers are correlated to the inside size of your nose, and we have developed a patented formula that uses the width of your thumb to gauge the size of your nasal airway and the most suitable size Cone.